prometheus-protocol/.github/profile/README.md

 ### **Phase 0: The Foundation - "Project Hephaestus" (✅ COMPLETE)**

-**Goal:** Forge the complete, end-to-end stack for secure identity and payments: a production-grade auth server, developer-friendly SDKs, and live proof-of-concept demonstrations.
+**Goal:** Forge the complete, end-to-end stack for secure identity and payments.

 *   **The Core Auth Server:**
-    *   [x] Implemented the core OAuth 2.1 flows, JWT signing, and modern security standards (PKCE, DCR, Refresh Token Rotation, Resource Indicators).
+    *   [x] Implemented the core OAuth 2.1 flows, JWT signing, and modern security standards.
-    *   [x] Enabled resource servers to define accepted ICRC-2 payment tokens.
 *   **The Developer SDKs:**
-    *   [x] **`motoko-mcp-sdk`:** A complete server framework for building production-ready, monetizable MCP services in Motoko.
-    *   [x] **`@prometheus-protocol/typescript-sdk`:** A client library for web apps and a server library for integrating off-chain services.
+    *   [x] Released `motoko-mcp-sdk` and `@prometheus-protocol/typescript-sdk` for building and integrating monetizable services.
 *   **The Proof of Concept:**
-    *   [x] Deployed live demos showcasing both on-chain native services and bridged Web2 services.
+    *   [x] Deployed live demos showcasing the full identity and payment stack.

-**Phase 0 Deliverable:** A complete, end-to-end, production-ready stack for building and monetizing MCP servers on the IC.
+**Phase 0 Deliverable:** A complete, end-to-end, production-ready stack for building and monetizing services on the IC.

 ---

 ### **Phase 1: The Trust Layer - "Project Arsenal" (IN PROGRESS)**

-**Goal:** Build the premier, high-trust marketplace for provably safe services, establishing the gold standard for reliability in the agent economy.
+**Goal:** Build the premier, high-trust software supply chain for provably safe services, establishing the gold standard for reliability in the agent economy.

 *   **Completed in Phase 1:**
-    *   [x] **ICRC-118 Registry Canister:** Deployed the on-chain, versioned catalog for all certified services.
-    *   [x] **ICRC-120 Orchestrator Canister:** Deployed the hardened, open-source canister that enforces immutable upgrade rules.
+    *   [x] **The On-Chain Supply Chain Hub:** Deployed the `mcp_registry` (ICRC-118/126/127) and `mcp_orchestrator` (ICRC-120).
-    *   [x] **`prometheus-cli` Tool:** Developed and tested the complete command-line interface for the entire software lifecycle.
-Developers can `publish` new versions, and operators can securely `upgrade` their canisters.
+    *   [x] **The Developer & Operator Tooling:** Developed and tested the complete `@prometheus-protocol/cli`.
+    *   [x] **The Governance & Audit Workflow:** Implemented the full on-chain workflow for Developers, Auditors, and the DAO.
 *   **Next Steps for Phase 1:**
-    *   [ ] **ICRC-126 Validator Canister:** Deploy our on-chain `Validator`, which will cryptographically sign and issue endorsements for audited Wasm hashes.
-    *   [ ] **Web Frontend:** Deploy a user-friendly web interface for discovering, filtering, and connecting to services in `The Arsenal`.
+    *   [ ] **Web Portal & Discovery:** Deploy a user-friendly web interface for discovering services, viewing their certification status, and participating in the audit bounty marketplace.
+    *   [ ] **DAO Formation & Onboarding:** Formally constitute the governing DAO and onboard the initial set of trusted auditors.
-    *   [ ] **Security Audit:** Submit the entire canister suite (Auth, Registry, Orchestrator) for a professional, third-party security audit.
+    *   [ ] **Security Hardening:** Submit the entire canister suite for a professional, third-party security audit.

-    *   [ ] **Onboard Flagship Apps:** Onboard and certify the first 5-10 applications to seed the ecosystem with high-quality, trusted tools.
+**Phase 1 Deliverable:** A feature-complete, on-chain software supply chain, including a web portal for discovery and a full command-line interface for all core user journeys.

 ---

 ### **Phase 2: Ecosystem Growth - "Project Alliance"**

-**Goal:** With a unified platform for trust, identity, and payments, the focus shifts to scaling the ecosystem through strategic business development and partnerships.
+**Goal:** With a unified platform for trust, identity, and payments, the focus shifts to scaling the ecosystem through strategic onboarding and partnerships.

 *   **Developer & Enterprise Onboarding:**
-    *   [ ] Actively recruit high-value developers to publish their services on the platform.
+    *   [ ] Actively recruit the first wave of high-value developers to publish their services on the platform.
-    *   [ ] Develop B2B offerings, such as managed private registries and support for enterprise clients.
+    *   [ ] Fund the initial audit bounties to bootstrap the marketplace.
 *   **Client-Side Integration:**
-    *   [ ] Partner with developers of AI agents and MCP clients to integrate our registry as a primary, high-trust service source.
+    *   [ ] Partner with developers of AI agents and MCP clients to integrate the registry as a primary, high-trust service source.
 *   **Community Growth:**
     *   [ ] Launch community initiatives such as hackathons, developer grants, and comprehensive tutorials to accelerate adoption.